Michael Jones, Ph.D.

-I believe it is important to focus on your agenda for change.
-We work together to identify what is needed to make the changes that you want to make.
+I believe it is essential to focus on your agenda for change.
+We work together to identify what is needed to make the changes you want.
 My approach to therapy is active — both in identifying areas you want to change and developing tools or skills to make those changes.
-To me, therapy is a setting where we learn to do things differently and/or view things differently.
+To me, therapy is a setting where we learn to do things differently and view things differently.
 I do not believe in a one size fits all approach.
-In my 30 years of practice I have had the pleasure of working with hundreds of people with varied issues and have learned from each one of them.
+In my 35 years of practice, I have had the pleasure of working with hundreds of people with varied issues and have learned from each one of them.

 I am very experienced and interested in the following areas:

-If you have trouble communicating with your partner, repeat the same arguments over and over, and have trouble getting your needs met you can learn methods that have proven effectiveness in correcting these patterns.
+- If you have trouble communicating with your partner, repeat the same arguments repeatedly, and have trouble getting your needs met, you can learn methods that have proven effective in correcting these patterns.

-Do you feel keyed up and have trouble relaxing?
-Do you have sudden periods when you feel your heart racing, dizziness, trouble breathing, sweaty palms, accompanied by feeling very afraid that something is wrong?
+- Do you feel keyed up and have trouble relaxing?
+Do you have sudden periods when you feel your heart racing, dizziness, difficulty breathing, and sweaty palms, accompanied by the fear that something is wrong?
 Anxiety and panic attacks are very common.
 There are research-based techniques for correcting these problems that anyone can learn.

-Do you experience a persistent low mood, have trouble enjoying things you used to enjoy, have low self-esteem, difficulty concentrating, low energy, and changes in sleep and appetite?
-Clinical depression is effectively treated with cognitive- behavioral therapy (CBT).
+- Do you experience a persistent low mood, have trouble enjoying things you used to enjoy, have low self-esteem, have difficulty concentrating, have low energy, and have changes in sleep and appetite?
+Clinical depression is effectively treated with cognitive-behavioral therapy (CBT).

-Life Transitions such as divorce, career change, or loss of a loved one, are often a stressful time for people.
+- Life Transitions such as divorce, career change, or loss of a loved one are often stressful for people.
 Therapy can help you move through life changes in healthy and effective ways.

-Differential Diagnosis of Complex Cases.
-I am open to novel or unique issues that do not easily fit into typical categories.
+- Differential Diagnosis of Complex Cases.
+I am open to novel or unique issues that do not easily fit into specific categories.